shovon/blog.salrahman.com/src/posts/monads-in-javascript.md

 }
 ```

-Neither is more or less legible than the other, but at the very least, in certain situation, if it is felt that it is best to avoid declaring any additional variables, then the promise approach (as opposed to the async/await approach) can be favourable for some people.
+Neither is more or less legible than the other (IMO), but at the very least, in certain situation, if it is felt that it is best to avoid declaring any additional variables, then the promise approach (as opposed to the async/await approach) can be favourable for some people.

 ## More monad patterns